valdezm/gh-issues-agent-for-security-events/README.md

 # GitHub Issue Assigner Agent

-A Cloudflare Workers agent that creates GitHub issues based on security findings from Amazon GuardDuty and Lacework Polygraph.
+A Cloudflare AI Worker that creates GitHub issues based on security findings from Amazon GuardDuty and Lacework Polygraph.

 ## Features

-- Creates GitHub issues from security findings with detailed information
+- Creates GitHub issues from security findings with AI-enhanced descriptions
-- Automatically assigns issues to relevant GitHub users
+- Uses AI to determine optimal assignees based on resource ownership
+- Automatically generates remediation steps when not provided
 - Tracks statistics on issue creation and assignment
 - Provides API for querying issue statistics
-- Integrates with AWS for resource ownership information (future enhancement)
+- Integrates with AWS for resource ownership information

+## How It Works

+This agent leverages Cloudflare's AI capabilities to:

+1. Analyze security findings and extract key information
+2. Generate clear, detailed issue descriptions with proper formatting
+3. Create appropriate remediation steps for the detected issues
+4. Determine the best GitHub user to assign based on resource ownership
+5. Track and report statistics on issue management

 ## API Endpoints